 Tamar Lewis is the Director of Operations at JALSA.
 For the past 25 years she’s worked in a wide variety of non-profit organizations, including social services, advocacy, legal services, international aid, academic institutions, and public broadcasting.
 She has a strong background in fundraising, strategic planning, and non-profit operations.
 For many years her focus has been on helping small non-profits build and expand their programs and systems.

 Tamar has a JD from Northeastern University School of Law, and a BS from the University of Minnesota.

 Director of Development and Communications Strategy

 Alison Lee Sikowitz is a community organizer for JALSA.
 She became passionate about social and economic justice while organizing campaigns for campus workers’ rights and co-facilitating a political education class at Tufts University.
 Prior to her role with JALSA, Alison worked at the Boston Medical Center’s Immigrant & Refugee Health Program to improve immigrant patients’ access to legal services.
-She is a fellow with the J.O.I.N. for Justice Organizing Fellowship and has a B.A. in American Studies from Tufts University.
+She is a 2018 graduate of the J.O.I.N. for Justice Organizing Fellowship and has a B.A. in American Studies from Tufts University.

 Kaila Eckstein is a community organizer with JALSA.
 She comes to Boston from North Carolina after earning her B.A. in Public Policy and Political Science from UNC-Chapel Hill.
 In school she worked as a student leader and peer educator for an organization focused on the prevention of sexual and interpersonal violence.
 She is also currently a fellow with the J.O.I.N for Justice Organizing Fellowship and working as an organizer for the Massachusetts Coalition to Prevent Gun Violence.